Principles of Modern Steam

 In the Fundamental Design Calculations for the 5AT, Wardale took pains to evaluate the available adhesion not only under average tractive forces, but over the full range of tractive forces that apply between wheels and rail over each revolution of the driving wheels.
-As explained on the Tractive Effort page of this website, traction forces vary by significant amounts over each wheel revolution, most particularly on 2-cylinder machines, but also on multi-cylinder locomotives.
+As explained on the Tractive Effort page of this website, traction forces vary by significant amounts over each wheel revolution, most particularly on 2-cylinder machines but also on multi-cylinder locomotives.
 The calculated variation in tractive force delivered by the 5AT over a 360o driving wheel rotation at various speeds, including at the maximum speed of 200 km/h, should be compared to available adhesion, as illustrated below (taken from FDC 1.4):

-Furthermore as such wear develops, it is likely to promote slipping through the momentary reduction in reaction force between rail and wheel at the points of greatest wear, thereby exacerbating the rate of wear.
-In consequence, Porta always contended that adhesion would be improved AND wheel-rim wear reduced by regular machining of the rims to maintain their circularity, preferrably by regular in-situ reprofiling.
+Furthermore, as such wear develops, it is likely to promote slipping through the momentary reduction in reaction force between rail and wheel at the points of greatest wear, thereby exacerbating the rate of wear.
+In consequence, Porta always contended that adhesion would be improved AND wheel-rim wear reduced by regular machining of the rims to maintain their circularity, preferably by regular in-situ reprofiling.
 Porta also recommended maintaining the outside rim diameter of the driven wheels some 4mm larger than the coupled wheels in order to even out their wear rate.
 For these purposes, Porta set up a wheel rim profiling machine in the workshop at Rio Gallegos at the eastern end of the Rio Turbio Railway for routine in-situ maintenance of the driving wheel tyres of the railway’s Santa Fe locomotives.

-Please refer to the Adhesion page in the Steam Loco Definitions section for general information on adhesion and tyre wear.
+See also the Adhesion page in the Steam Loco Definitions section for general information on adhesion and tyre wear.